Bald Eagle freed from leg trap in Lebanon County

-LEBANON COUNTY, Pa.–The Pennsylvania Game Commission believes they have found an elusive bald eagle who was snared by a leg-hold trap.
+LEBANON COUNTY, Pa. — The Pennsylvania Game Commission believes they have found an elusive bald eagle who was snared by a leg-hold trap.

 In photos taken over the weekend in Adams County, the eagle was seen flying with a metal trap clamped on one of its talons.
 A chain dangled from the snare.